xingyan-fml/DLConditionalVolatility/README.md

 Note:

 There may be some randomness in the results, but overall, they should be quite close to those reported in the paper.

-This material is currently for review purposes only.
-Please do not distribute.
-It will be made public after the official publication.